marquiswang/solar/docs/readme.txt

 Marquis Wang
 Dmitriy Yakovlev

+0.5.
+Requirements

+Django 1.0.1+
+Apache 2.0+ with mod_wsgi
+MySQL5 or postgreSQL database

 1. Code Layout

 SPIP consists of a single form, the results of which are processed and then displayed on an output page.
 Due to the way Django works, the code that supports all of this is distributed among many different files.
 This reference outlines the total code that runs the specific project, not Django in general.

 solar2009/
     django.wsgi : configuration file for Django